-Celebrate your Baltic journey this evening with a Farewell Drink and Dinner alongside your fellow expeditioners.
+Celebrate your Baltic journey this evening with a Farewell Drink and Dinner at the hotel.

-After breakfast, transfer to the Stockholm airport for your return flight home, or stay in Stockholm for your post-trip extension.
+After breakfast, transfer to the Copenhagen airport for your return flight home, or enjoy a longer stay in the city with our optional post-trip extension.

 Please note: Arrive to your destination rested and refreshed!
 Convenient gateway city stopover options mean you can break up longer flights easily — just ask our Flight Experts for assistance.